Kingles/klaviyo-api-node/README.md

 import {ConfigWrapper} from 'klaviyo-api'

 ConfigWrapper("KLAVIYO PRIVATE KEY GOES HERE", {
-    numOfAttempts: 5, // max number of rety attempts.
+    numOfAttempts: 5, // max number of retry attempts.
 Default is 3
     timeMultiple: 10, // how exponental the timing is.
 Default is 5
     startingDelay: 1000, // How long before first retry.
 Default is 500 })